-Head of Year: Miss K Monin
+Head of Year: Miss C. Holland

-Assistant Head of Year: Ms J. Holbrook
+Assistant Head of Year: Miss Z. Joanes

 The pursuit of excellence is at the heart of Catholic education.
 Our students are nurtured to be the very best they can be in every way: in their learning, their spiritual selves, their moral nature and their physical well-being.
 Our students clearly understand what is expected of them in reflecting the high expectations and standards characteristic at St. Catherine’s.

+We expect that they take a positive and purposeful approach to their lessons; that they are ‘Ready, Respectful & Safe’.
 We expect all our girls to manifest the values and standards of the school and so to reflect our Mission Statement, most especially the Gospel values that we cherish and promote.

 News and events